Skip to main content

 3. Diploma Supplement.

-• in Master’s study, Master (Magister) the degree (Mgr.); in artistic study programmes, Master of arts (Magister umenia) degree (Mgr. art.);
+• in Master’s study, Master (Magister) the degree (Mgr.); in artistic study programmes, Master of Arts (Magister umenia) degree (Mgr.
+Art.);

 • in Engineer's study, the Engineer (Inžinier) degree (Ing.); the Engineer of Architecture (Inžinier architekt) degree (Ing. arch.) in the study programmes of architecture and urban planning;

-The graduates of Master’s study (Mgr.) who completed the examina rigorosa a part of which is the defense of a thesis, are awarded the diploma, showing the field of study completed and the academic degree:
+The graduates of Master’s study (Mgr.) who completed the examina rigorosa a part of which is the defense of a thesis, are awarded the diploma, showing the field of study completed and the academic title:

 • in the study programmes of natural sciences — Doctor of natural sciences (Doktor prírodných vied) (RNDr.),

-• in the study programmes of pharmacy - Doctor of pharmacy (Doktor farmácie) (PharmDr.),
+• in the study programmes of pharmacy — Doctor of Pharmacy (Doktor farmácie) (PharmDr.),

-• in the study programmes of the humanities and art disciplines - Doctor of philosophy (doktor filozofie) (PhDr.),
+• in the study programmes of the humanities and art disciplines — Doctor of Philosophy (Doktor filozofie) (PhDr.),

-• in the study programmes of law and security with juridical concentration - Doctor of law (doktor práv) (JUDr.),
+• in the study programmes of law and security with juridical concentration — Doctor of Law (Doktor práv) (JUDr.),

-• in teacher training with study programmes of education and sports - Doctor of pedagogy (doktor pedagogiky) (PaedDr.),
+• in teacher training with study programmes of education and sports — Doctor of Pedagogy (Doktor pedagogiky) (PaedDr.),

-• in theological study programmes except for Catholic theology - Doctor of theology (doktor teológie) (ThDr.).
+• in theological study programmes except for Catholic theology — Doctor of Theology (doktor teológie) (ThDr.).